Chicago/opengrid/docs/finding-data/getting-started.md

              5.
         </td>
         <td>
-            Select Location, is a collapsible link that interacts with the Search Data section of the Find Data Panel; providing geo-spatial filtering against the dataset.
-			<p> There are two filter parameters within the Selection Location section called <b>"WITHIN"</b> and <b>"NEAR"</b>. </p>
+<p> Select Location, is a collapsible link that interacts with the Search Data section of the Find Data Panel; providing geo-spatial filtering against the dataset.
+There are two filter parameters within the Selection Location section called <b>"WITHIN"</b> and <b>"NEAR"</b>. </p>
-			Within has a droplist of available geo spatial filterings that are used to search within a specific filter type.
+<p>Within has a droplist of available geo spatial filterings that are used to search within a specific filter type. </p>
 <p> Near activates the geo locator <b>(ME)</b> or marker feature <b>(MARKER)</b>.
 For more details see "WITHIN" and "NEAR" section later in the document. </p>
         </td>
     </tr>
     <tr>